 An internship is the opportunity for students to receive real-world experience directly related to their major field of study.
 In addition to the experience, an internship can enhance students' resumes and make them more likely to get interviews and/or jobs after they graduate.

 HOW SOON CAN I DO AN INTERNSHIP?

-You must have at least 9 upper-level hours in your major.
+You must have at least 9 upper-level hours in your major (12 hours if you are in accounting).
 These hours are over and above the core classes.
 Graduate students must have at least 15 graduate hours prior to doing an internship.

 WHAT’S THE PROCESS TO GET AN INTERNSHIP?

 - It's best to begin early or mid-way the semester before you want to do your internship.
 To get started, follow these steps: